ghacks Technology News

 Notebook Hardware Control

-When you are working with notebooks on the road you have to ensure that you make the best of the remaining battery power.
-Nothing’s more annoying than a notebook that is automatically powering down because of a battery running out of power.
+When you are working with a notebook or other mobile device on the road you have to ensure to make the best of the device's battery.
+Nothing is more annoying than a notebook that is automatically powering down because of a battery running out of power, especially if you need to access information or finish work at that exact moment in time.
 One way to take care of this problem is to reduce the power needed when working with a notebook running on battery.

-One of the bet ways to save battery is by reducing the power of several core components such as the processor or graphic adapters.
+One of the best ways to save battery is by reducing the power of several core components such as the processor or graphic adapters.

 Notebook Hardware Control is a free software program that has been designed to take care of the needs of notebook users.
-Power management is however only one – very extensive – option of the software.
+Power management is however only one - of the very extensive - options of the software.

 The software comes preinstalled with several hardware profiles like max. battery, dynamic switching or battery optimized.
-These profiles can be easily set by right-clicking the icon in the System Tray.
+These profiles can be easily selected by right-clicking the icon in the System Tray and selecting one of the available options from the context menu.

 Next to that are similar options for the video card and hard disk.
 The hard disk settings go further by providing access to advanced power management and acoustic management settings.
 An Advanced Configuration and Power Interface system can be enabled as well.